-Why is my cat so stressed when I take him to the veterinary clinic?
+Why is my cat so stressed when I take her to the veterinary clinic?

 For most cats, a visit to the veterinarian is an overwhelming experience.
-The cat is taken out of its familiar home environment, put into a noisy car, driven to the veterinary clinic, taken into the reception area where there are intense smells from many other pets and people, and then taken into an examination room where an unfamiliar person examines them and administers various treatments.
-Any one of these things can be stressful, and when they are all combined together, it’s no wonder that your cat is so frightened or aroused.
+The cat is taken out of its familiar home environment, usually roughly pushed into a carrier, put into a noisy car, driven to the veterinary clinic, taken into the reception area where there are intense smells from many other pets and people.
+Then they are taken into an examination room where an unfamiliar person examines them and administers various treatments.
+Any one of these things can be stressful, and when they are all combined together, it is no wonder that your cat is so frightened or stressed.

 Sedatives are prescription medications that should only be administered to healthy animals.
-If your cat’s veterinary appointment is for a routine wellness examination, your veterinarian may prescribe a sedative if your cat’s stress is severe.
-Since these drugs may have side effects, NEVER administer a sedative if you have ANY concerns about the cat’s present state of health - even if your veterinarian has provided you with a sedative for routine wellness visits.
+If your cat’s veterinary appointment is for a routine wellness examination, your veterinarian may prescribe a sedative or antianxiety medication if your cat’s stress is severe.
+Since these drugs may have side effects, NEVER administer a sedative if you have ANY concerns about the cat’s present state of health - even if your veterinarian has provided you with a sedative for routine wellness visits in the past.

-Buprenorphine, gabapentin and alprazolam are examples of medications that have recently begun to be used to reduce the anxiety associated with car travel or veterinary visits.
+Buprenorphine (brand names Buprenex®, Simbadol®, Belbuca®, Vetergesic®, Buprenodale®, Sublocade®, Suboxone®, Subutex®, Temgesic®), gabapentin (brand names: Neurontin®, Aclonium®, Equipax®, Gantin®, Gabarone®, Gralise®, Neurostil®, Progresse®) and alprazolam (brand names: Xanax®, Niravam®, Alprazolam Intensol®) are examples of medications that have recently begun to be used to reduce the anxiety associated with car travel or veterinary visits.
 If one of these medications is appropriate for your cat’s situation, your veterinarian will prescribe it.

 What about natural medicine?

 There are veterinary products available on the market that claim to have generalized calming effects or treat anxiety disorders.
-Although these products generally meet a level of quality control and standardization that is similar to pharmaceuticals, efficacy studies are generally lacking.
+Although these products generally meet a level of quality control and standardization that is similar to pharmaceuticals, studies on the effectiveness of these products are generally lacking.
 Most of these products are intended for use to treat behavioral problems and take several weeks to become effective.
-Pheromones are a natural alternative that does provide some sound scientific evidence of efficacy and can have rapid action.
+Pheromones, such as Feliway®, are natural alternatives that provide some sound scientific evidence of effectiveness and can have rapid action.

 What are pheromones?

-Pheromones are naturally-occurring odorless substances that are emitted by animals and humans and trigger an emotional response in other members of the same species.
-Pheromones work by stimulating the vomeronasal organ and affect areas of the brain that lead to emotional responses.
+Pheromones are naturally-occurring odorless substances that are emitted by animals and humans and trigger an emotional response in members of the same species.
+Pheromones work by stimulating the vomeronasal organ (also called Jacobson’s organ) and affect areas of the brain that lead to emotional responses.
 They are species specific; in other words, the pheromones of one species will only have an effect on other members of that species.

 Feliway® is a synthetic pheromone that has been specifically developed for use in cats.
 The pheromone in Feliway® is a synthetic copy of the feline facial pheromone used by cats to mark their territory as safe and secure.
 By mimicking the cat’s natural facial pheromones, Feliway® creates a state of familiarity and security in the cat's local environment.
 As a result, it can help comfort and reassure cats while they cope with a challenging situation, and help prevent or reduce the stress caused by a change in their environment.